Growth rates of permutation classes: from countable to uncountable: Restricting to a Component

 If $\pi\in\C$ has an $M$-gridding $\pi^\gridded$ encoded by the word $w$, then every subword of $w$ encodes an $M$-gridding of a subpermutation of $\pi$.
 Therefore the set of all encodings of the gridded permutations $\C^\gridded$ forms a \emph{subword-closed language} (other authors, notably Simon~\cite{simon:piecewise-testa:}, who was one of the first to study these languages, use the term ``piecewise testable'').

 Recall that the collection of regular languages over a finite alphabet $\Sigma$ is defined recursively as follows.
 First, the empty set, the singleton $\{\emptyword\}$ containing only the empty word, and the singletons $\{a\}$ for each $a\in\Sigma$ are all regular languages.
 Then, given two regular languages $K,L\subseteq\Sigma^\ast$, their union $K\cup L$, their concatenation $KL=\{vw\st v\in K\mbox{ and }w\in L\}$, and the star $K^\ast=\{v^{(1)}\cdots v^{(m)}\st v^{(1)},\dots,v^{(m)}\in K\}$ are also regular.
-Another basic fact we need is that the complement of a regular language is itself regular; we refer the unfamiliar reader to Bousquet-M\'elou~\cite{bousquet-melou:rational-and-al:} for a combinatorial introduction to regular languages.
+Another basic fact we need is that the complement of a regular language is itself regular; we refer the unfamiliar reader to Bousquet-M\'elou~\cite[Section 2]{bousquet-melou:rational-and-al:} for a combinatorial introduction to regular languages.

-It follows quickly from Higman's Theorem that every subword-closed language is regular.
+It follows quickly from Higman's Lemma that every subword-closed language is regular.
 If $\LL$ is subword-closed then there are only finitely many minimal (in the subword ordering) words not in $\LL$, say $B=\{b_1,\dots,b_\ell\}$.
 Therefore the complement of $\LL$ is the union of the languages of words containing $b_i$ for all $i$.
 Those languages are easily shown to be regular, so the complement of $\LL$, and hence $\LL$ itself are also regular.

 In the following result we use this fact to show that growth rates of subclasses of monotone grid classes of $\zpm$ vectors are necessarily integral.
 In this result we have extended our notation for permutation classes to languages in the obvious manner; thus given a language $\LL$, $\LL_n$ denotes its members of length $n$ and we call the limit of $\sqrt[n]{|\LL_n|}$ as $n\to\infty$, if it exists, the growth rate of $\LL$.
-This author knows the following proof from Albert [private communication].
+The proof below is due to Michael Albert [private communication].

 \begin{proposition} The growth rate of every subword-closed language exists and is integral. \end{proposition} \begin{proof} We claim that every subword-closed language $\LL\subseteq\Sigma^\ast$ can be expressed as a finite union of regular expressions of the form $\ell_1\Sigma_1^\ast\cdots\ell_k\Sigma_k^\ast\ell_{k+1}$ for letters $\ell_i\in\Sigma$ and subsets $\Sigma_i\subseteq\Sigma$.
 This follows by induction on the regular expression defining $\LL$.
 The base cases where $\LL$ is empty, $\{\emptyword\}$, or a single letter are trivial.
 If the regular expression defining $\LL$ is a union or a concatenation then the claim follows inductively.
 The only other case is when this regular expression is a star, $\LL=E^\ast$.
 In this case, because $\LL$ is subword-closed, we see that $\LL=\Lambda^\ast$ where $\Lambda\subseteq\Sigma$ is the set of letters occurring in $E$.